utdata/icj-class/final/final.md

 - year: The year it was released
 - image: The filename of an image of the album

-> As a side note: To create the `data.json` file, I organized the information in a [Google spreadsheet](https://drive.google.com/open?id=1rT71c8CXtx3x2ak6nawjpAGukLNLo1lrbLuvjvZ9zFE) and then used this [csvjson](https://www.csvjson.com/csv2json) site to convert to JSON.
+> Side note: To create the `queen.json` file, I organized the information in a [Google spreadsheet](https://drive.google.com/open?id=1rT71c8CXtx3x2ak6nawjpAGukLNLo1lrbLuvjvZ9zFE) and then used this [csvjson](https://www.csvjson.com/csv2json) site to convert to JSON.
 This is already done for you ...
 I'm just telling you how I did it.

+You can put the discography on the index or it's own page.
+You DO NOT need individual pages for each album.

 ## Important notes about using data

 ### Loops

-On your index, you should use a Nunjucks `{% for member in data.members %}` loop like the books example to create your display of members.
+On your index, you should use a Nunjucks `{% for member in queen.members %}` loop like the books example to create your display of members.
 You should use a similar loop for the discography.

 ### Filter for member pages